 Frequently Asked Questions for International Patients

 Traveling across the world for medical care may feel overwhelming, but it doesn’t have to be.
-Henry Ford Health System goes above and beyond to make sure you are fully prepared and supported.
-Our care coordinators are available to answer any questions you have, but here are the answers to some more frequently asked questions:
+Henry Ford Health goes above and beyond to make sure you are fully prepared and supported.
+Our care coordinators are available to answer any questions you have.
+Here are answers to some more frequently asked questions:

 International patient basics

 - How long does it take to schedule a procedure once I know I can receive treatment at the hospital?

 - When can I start my travel plans?

 - How can I pay for my care?

 - What should I bring with me before treatment?